ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/schedule-discrete-structures.md

 ### Next Steps

-- Chapter 4 of *Programming and Mathematical Thinking*
+- Read chapter 4 of *Programming and Mathematical Thinking*
-- Chapter 3 of *Doing Math with Python*
+- Read chapter 3 of *Doing Math with Python*
 - Check out the [course slides](/slides/discrete-structures/python-functions/) for a detailed investigation of these chapters!

 ???+ note "Technical Concepts"